x64integer/go-common/rmq/readme.md

 ```

 * **Optionally, listen for reset signal from rmq connection and restart consumer.Consume()**
+> NOTE: Move this part to core implementation
 ```
 go func(done chan bool) {
 	for {